SBI PO Exam Preparation

 1. If you belong to the “strong basic” group

-If you’re someone who has a strong base of the language, then it becomes an easy task to score decent marks.
+If you’re someone who has a strong base in the language, then it becomes an easy task to score decent marks.
 You just need to read the newspaper every day and take the mock tests diligently.
-Analyse your mock tests and you’ll score well.
+Analyze your mock tests and you’ll score well.
 I followed the same.

 2. If you belong to the “not so strong basic” group

-The first thing that you should do is, buy Wren and Martin book for grammar, read it from cover to cover as many times as you can and try to understand it.
+The first thing that you should do is, buy Wren and Martin’s book for grammar, read it from cover to cover as many times as you can, and try to understand it.

 The other thing, reading.
-Read anything, newspaper, novels, magazines, advertisements.
+Read anything, newspapers, novels, magazines, and advertisements.
 Simply anything.
-That’d help you in knowing how to form sentences, where to use which idiom and phrase and so on.
+That’d help you in knowing how to form sentences, where to use which idiom and phrase, and so on.